FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/biology/biology_7.md

 ---
 title: "Do Kirlian photographs show the soul of an organism?"
 summary: "Kirlian photography does not capture the soul of an organism.
 It shows the light emitted by electrified air surrounding an object, a phenomenon called corona discharge.
-This mundane effect is similar to neon signs and lightning, and is influenced by the object's conductivity and shape, not its "soul.""
+This mundane effect is similar to neon signs and lightning, and is influenced by the object's conductivity and shape, not its 'soul.'"
 author: "Prof. Thomas Green"
 degree: "PhD in Botany, University of Sheffield"
 tutor_type: "IB Biology Tutor"